Fluidframe/FluidFrame/README.md

 - **Hypermedia-Driven**: Utilizes HTMX to implement Hypermedia as the Engine of Application State (HATEOAS), allowing the server to control the flow of information and interactions.

-- **Component-Based Architecture**: Build your UI with reusable, Python-defined components, promoting code organization and reusability.

 - **Pythonic HTML Generation**: Create HTML structures using Python syntax, making your code more consistent and easier to maintain.

 ```python